awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 ## SSE\-KMS highlights<a name="sse-kms-highlights"></a>

 The highlights of SSE\-KMS are as follows:
-+ You can choose a customer managed CMK that you create and manage, or you can choose an AWS managed CMK that Amazon S3 creates in your AWS account and manages for you\.
-Like a customer managed CMK, your AWS managed CMK is unique to your AWS account and Region\.
-Only Amazon S3 has permission to use this CMK on your behalf\.
-Amazon S3 only supports symmetric CMKs\.
++ You can choose a customer managed key that you create and manage, or you can choose an AWS managed key that Amazon S3 creates in your AWS account and manages for you\.
+Like a customer managed key, your AWS managed key is unique to your AWS account and Region\.
+Only Amazon S3 has permission to use this KMS key on your behalf\.
+Amazon S3 only supports symmetric KMS keys\.
-+ You can create, rotate, and disable auditable customer managed CMKs from the AWS KMS console\.
++ You can create, rotate, and disable auditable customer managed keys from the AWS KMS console\.
 + The `ETag` in the response is not the MD5 of the object data\.
 + The data keys used to encrypt your data are also encrypted and stored alongside the data that they protect\.
 + The security controls in AWS KMS can help you meet encryption\-related compliance requirements\.